 - Is a person who, by order of a circuit judge or county court judge of South Carolina, has been adjudged unfit to carry or possess a firearm (such adjudication may be made upon application by any police officer or prosecuting officer of South Carolina, or by the court on its own initiative).2

-The state also prohibits the purchase, sale, lease, rental, barter, exchange, transportation into the state or possession of a firearm by an alien unlawfully present in the U.S.3
+The state also prohibits the purchase, sale, lease, rental, barter, exchange, transportation into the state or possession of a firearm by an undocumented immigrant.3

-In 2015, South Carolina enacted a law prohibiting gun possession by certain domestic abusers.
+In 2015, South Carolina enacted a law prohibiting gun possession by certain people convicted of or subject to court orders for domestic abuse.
 For details, see Domestic Violence and Firearms in South Carolina.

-In 2013, South Carolina enacted a law making it unlawful for a person who has been “adjudicated as a mental defective” or who has been “committed to a mental institution” to ship, transport, possess, or receive a firearm.4 The definitions of “adjudicated as a mental defective” and “committed to a mental institution” mirror federal law.5 The law also established a procedure for these people to regain their gun eligibility.6
+In 2013, South Carolina enacted a law making it unlawful for people with certain mental health histories to possess firearms.
+4 The law also established a procedure for these people to regain their gun eligibility.5

-In addition, South Carolina prohibits providing patients and prisoners under the jurisdiction of the South Carolina Department of Mental Health (“SCDMH”) with access to firearms.7 Furthermore, patients receiving inpatient services in a program under the jurisdiction of the Division of Alcohol and Drug Addiction Services of the SCDMH in a treatment facility operated by SCDMH cannot possess firearms.8 A juvenile committed to the custody of the Department of Juvenile Justice is also prohibited from possessing a firearm.9
+In addition, South Carolina prohibits providing patients and prisoners under the jurisdiction of the South Carolina Department of Mental Health (“SCDMH”) with access to firearms.6 Furthermore, patients receiving inpatient services in a program under the jurisdiction of the Division of Alcohol and Drug Addiction Services of the SCDMH in a treatment facility operated by SCDMH cannot possess firearms.7 A juvenile committed to the custody of the Department of Juvenile Justice is also prohibited from possessing a firearm.8

 For information on the background check process used to enforce these provisions, see the South Carolina Background Checks section.